The Hochschild Complex of a Finite Tensor Category: Homotopy coherent projective mapping class group action

 which in level $n$ is given by $F^{n+1} A$ -- the \emph{bar resolution of $A$}.
 Of course, we can also see this simplicial algebra as a differential graded algebra (via the Dold-Kan correspondence).
 The bar construction comes with an augmentation $\Bar A \to A$ which is also a trivial fibration (on the level of underlying simplicial vector spaces, this augmentation admits extra degeneracies).

 The algebra of 0-simplices of $\Bar A$ is the free algebra on the vector space $A$, i.e.\ the tensor algebra on the vector space $A$.
-For an element $a_1 \otimes \dots \otimes a_n$ in the free algebra on $A$ we will write $(a_1) \dots (a_n)$.
-This bracket notation borrowed from \cite{riehl18} is rather convenient because it allows to write the higher simplices of the bar construction by nested brackets.
-Then the $j$-the face operator $\partial_j$ deletes the $j$-th pair of brackets (counted from outside to inside).
+For an element $a_1 \otimes \dots \otimes a_n$ in the free algebra on $A$, we will write $(a_1) \dots (a_n)$.
+This bracket notation borrowed from \cite{riehl18} is rather convenient because it allows us to write the higher simplices of the bar construction by nested brackets.
+Then the $j$-th face operator $\partial_j$ deletes the $j$-th pair of brackets (counted from outside to inside).
 For example, for $a,b\in A$ we have a 1-simplex $((a)(b))$ with $\partial_0 ((a)(b))=(a)(b)$ and $\partial_1 ((a)(b))=(ab)$.
 Hence, the 0-simplices $(a)(b)$ and $(ab)$ are not equal, but there is a path between them.
 In order to define homotopy coherent actions, we also need the internal hom of differential graded vector spaces: For differential graded vector spaces and $C$ and $D$, their internal hom $[C,D]$ is the differential graded vector space with $[C,D]_n := \prod_{m\in\mathbb{Z}} \Hom_k(C_m,D_{m+n})$.
 As usual, composition endows $[C,C]$ with the structure of a differential graded algebra.

-\begin{definition} For a $k$-algebra $A$ a \emph{homotopy coherent action of $A$ on a differential graded vector space $C$} is a map of differential graded algebras $\Bar A \to [C,C]$. \end{definition}
+\begin{definition} For a $k$-algebra $A$, a \emph{homotopy coherent action of $A$ on a differential graded vector space $C$} is a map of differential graded algebras $\Bar A \to [C,C]$. \end{definition}

-\begin{remark} For the reader familiar with homotopy coherent actions, let us remark that this coincides with the usual definition of the homotopy coherent action of an operad \cite{bergermoerdijkbv} because $\Bar A$ cofibrantly resolves the operad whose unary operations are given by $A$. \end{remark}
+\begin{remark} For the reader familiar with homotopy coherent actions, let us remark that this coincides with the usual definition of the homotopy coherent action of an operad \cite{bergermoerdijkbv} because $\Bar A$ is a cofibrant resolution of the operad whose unary operations are given by $A$. \end{remark}